eadf/boostvoronoi.rs/README.md

 So +nightly should be somewhat faster.

 ## Todo
-- [x] Fix the degenerate vertex key problem
 - [ ] Fix the beach-line key problem
 - [x] Error handling
-- [X] Evaluate the generic API.
-Is <I1, F1, I2, F2> really needed?
-- [ ] Verify the builtin ulp implementation
-- [x] Replace num::BigInt with something lighter
-- [ ] Add many more test cases for voronoi_robust_ftp.rs, specially for ulp
+- [ ] Add many more test cases for voronoi_robust_ftp.rs
-- [x] Remove use of vec_map::VecMap where not absolutely needed.
 - [ ] Benchmark and optimize
-- [x] Example GUI with more features. fltk?
-- [x] Fix the beach-line bug found with main.rs example
+- [ ] Once the beachline bug is fixed, replace builtin ulp with some rust crate.

 All credit goes to the original author ([Andrii Sydorchuk](https://github.com/asydorchuk)) and the [boost contributors](https://github.com/boostorg/polygon), except the porting mistakes.
 They are all mine.